 - a.
 An employee automatically becomes a member of the OCERS' pension plan on the date he/she commences employment with the County of Orange in an eligible position. - b.
-While a member of the pension plan-or the County of Orange, the employee and OCERS make mandatory contributions to the pension plan.
+While a member of the pension plan, the employee and OCERS make mandatory contributions to the pension plan.
 Employees' contributions are made on a pre-tax basis. - c.
 Contributions paid to the OCERS' Pension Plan by an employee cannot be withdrawn or borrowed against while the employee continues to be employed.